turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 configure({ adapter: new Adapter() });
 ```

-Great!
-Now we're all ready to start using Enzyme to test our React components!
+Now Enzyme is available for testing our React components!

-### Big Picture
+### A Grocery List App

-For this tutorial, we are building a app that allows us to make and edit a grocery list.
+In this tutorial, we code an app so a user can make and edit a grocery list.
-In it, you can add groceries to a list, mark them `starred` or `purchased`, and filter
+A user can add individual grocery items to a list, mark them `starred` or `purchased`,
-based on `starred` or `purchased` tags.
+and filter the list based on `starred` or `purchased` tags.

 ### Building and Testing the Grocery Component

-We're going to start by test driving a single `<Grocery>` React component.
+We're going to start by testing a single `<Grocery>` React component.

 ![React Component](/assets/images/lessons/unit-testing-react/grocery-component.gif)